Instructors of Urban Planning

 Preferred Qualifications: Some studio experience is preferred for CAP first-year courses.
 Other courses such as impact analysis do not require studio experience.

-Apply online at: https://bsu.peopleadmin.com/postings/34085.
-Include the following documents with your application: resume and cover letter.
+Apply online at: https://bsu.peopleadmin.com/postings/36283.
+Include the following documents with your application: cover letter and curriculum vitae.

 Ball State University is located in Muncie, Indiana, on an attractive campus 45 miles northeast of Indianapolis.
 Approximately 22,000 graduate and undergraduate students enroll in one of eight academic colleges that offer 120 undergraduate programs.
 We offer more than 140 master’s, doctoral, certificate, and specialist degrees, with many of them ranking among the best in the nation.
 Ball State aspires to be the model of the most student-centered and community-engaged of the 21st century public research universities, transforming entrepreneurial learners into impactful leaders – committed to improving the quality of life for all.